Ray Liotta, 'Goodfellas' and 'Field of Dreams' star, dies - KTVZ

 Associated Press

-An official at the Dominican Republic’s National Forensic Science Institute who was not authorized to speak to the media confirmed the death of Ray Liotta and said his body was taken to the Cristo Redentor morgue.
-The Hollywood Reporter and NBC News cited representatives for Liotta who said he died in his sleep Wednesday night.
-He was in the Dominican Republic to film a new movie.
+Liotta’s publicist, Jen Allen, said he was in the Dominican Republic shooting a new movie and didn’t wake up Thursday morning.
+An official at the Dominican Republic’s National Forensic Science Institute who was not authorized to speak to the media confirmed the death and said his body was taken to the Cristo Redentor morgue.

+Robert De Niro, who co-starred with Liotta in “Goodfellas,” said in an emailed statement: “I was very saddened to learn of Ray’s passing.
+He is way too way young to have left us.
+May he Rest in Peace.”

 Lorraine Bracco, who played Karen Hill in “Goodfellas” tweeted Thursday that she was, “Utterly shattered to hear this terrible news about my Ray.
 I can be anywhere in the world & people will come up & tell me their favorite movie is Goodfellas.
 Then they always ask what was the best part of making that movie.
 My response has always been the same…Ray Liotta.”